uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1572 on 07/14/22, Matrix Diagonal Sum <br>
 -Added a python solution to leetcode #118 on 07/18/22, Pascal's Triangle <br>
 -Added a python solution to leetcode #125 on 07/19/22, Valid Palindrome <br>
+-Added a python solution to leetcode #1374 on 07/20/22, Generate a String With Characters That Have Odd Counts <br>